 Macular degeneration is the deterioration of the macula.
 The macula is in the small center of the eye’s retina, which controls sharp and clear vision.
 This can impact your ability to read, drive and see things up close.

-Photokeratitis, or snow blindness, is caused by a sunburned cornea, which occurs when your eyes are overexposed to UV rays reflecting off surfaces, such as snow.
+Photokeratitis, also called snow blindness or welder's flash, is caused by a sunburned cornea.
+This occurs when your eyes are overexposed to UV rays from a welding torch or reflecting off surfaces, such as snow.
 What to know: Any vision loss due to photokeratitis is temporary.

 Pingueculae are non-cancerous bumps on the eyeball.
 They typically appear on top of the middle part of the sclera (between your eyelids) and are caused by too much sun exposure.
 Exposure to dust and wind also can cause these bumps to appear.
 Additionally, dry eye disease can contribute to the growth of a pinguecula.